gatsbyjs/gatsby/docs/docs/plugins.md

 into site-specific plugins.

 Gatsby has a large and growing set of plugins.
 To search/browse official and community plugins and their documentation, visit the [Plugin Library](/packages/).
+For information on building your own plugin, see the Plugin Authoring page (/plugin-authoring.md).

 ## How to use Gatsby plugins?